Lord-FEAR/Prismatik-WLED-WiFi/README.md

 ## Configuration Settings are configured in the WLED-WiFi.ini file.

 - Main
-	- These are used by Prismatik to identify the plugin
 	- Execute -  path to python.exe or python exe from system path
 - WLED
+	- UDP_IP_ADDRESS - Exact ip or x.x.x.255 for broadband (convenient with dynamic ip on the device)
+	- UDP_PORT_NO - Port on the WLED device (default 21324) Settings -> Sync Interfaces -> UDP Port
-	- FPS - frames per second
+	- FPS - Frames per second